 - Violent crime — The term “wrongful death” isn’t limited to accidents.
 When one person deliberately and unjustifiably takes the life of another, or inflicts deliberate injuries which later prove fatal, that’s very much a wrongful death.
 When violent crime happens on commercial or rental property, the property owner may also be liable for wrongful death, in addition to the perpetrator.
 This is because part of providing safe premises is providing adequate security to protect occupants from foreseeable threats.
 Violence, and especially gun violence, is a known danger in many areas of Sandy Springs.
 Just last year, we had separate shootings at the Venetian Bar and Grill, the Orchard Park Shopping Center, and the Circa 400 Apartments complex.

 This is a fairly representative list of common types of wrongful death, but not an exhaustive one.
-If your loved one’s death does not fit any of the scenarios above, but you still believe it was wrongful, you should absolutely discuss it with a lawyer.
+If your loved one’s death does not fit any of the scenarios above, but you still believe it was wrongful, you should absolutely discuss it with a wrongful death lawyer in Atlanta.

 Georgia Has a Defined Hierarchy for Who May Sue for Wrongful Death